What lies at the bottom of one of the deepest holes ever dug by man?

 A South African gold mine that goes two miles beneath the Earth's surface holds far more than just precious metals

-Over the years at "60 Minutes," we have been in more than a few tunnels.
-We explored Mexican drug lord El Chapo's subterranean escape routes, burrowed through a Roman villa buried by Mount Vesuvius and traveled the depths of the New York City subway.
+Over the years at 60 Minutes, we've been in more than a few tunnels.
+We explored Mexican drug lord El Chapo's subterranean escape routes, burrowed through a Roman villa buried by Mt.
+Vesuvius and traveled the depths of the New York City subway.
 But nothing prepared us for a place called Moab Khotsong, a South African gold mine that extends nearly two miles beneath the surface.
-As we first reported last November, In their pursuit of gold, South Africans have dug the deepest holes on earth.
+In their pursuit of gold, South Africans have dug the deepest holes on earth.
 The country was the world's top gold producer for decades.
-Now the gold is running out, just as these ultra-deep mines have attracted a new breed of miner on a very different quest.
+Now the gold is running out, just as these ultra-deep mines have attracted a new breed of miner—on a very different quest.
 We went along for the adventure.

 In the early morning light, tall mine shafts loom over the Vaal River basin two hours southwest of Johannesburg.
 This once was a booming gold field, now most mines lie abandoned but Moab Khotsong is bustling.
 Long before the sun rises, thousands of miners start lining up for the triple-deck elevator called "the cage."
 It's jammed but more always push on, and early one morning, so did we.

 We're packed in as tight as sardines, the electric bells signal we're ready, and the cage drops.
 Slowly at first, then picks up speed fast.
 We plunge 450 stories straight down.
 It's the longest elevator ride on earth.